-Function and System Application Function and System Application NHGI0007S01 ABS ABS SMART Diagnostic IVIS ENGINE A/T (Including AIR BAG Function (Including ENtest mode (NATS)1 VDC) TRANCE TCS) This mode enables a technician to adjust some Work supdevices faster and more Х Х Х Х accurate by following the port indications on CONSULT-Self-diagnostic results can Self-diagnosbe read and erased Х Х Х Х Х tic results quickly.
+Function and System Application NHGI0007S01 ABS ABS SMART Diagnostic IVIS ENGINE A/T (Including AIR BAG Function (Including ENtest mode (NATS)1 VDC) TRANCE TCS) This mode enables a technician to adjust some Work supdevices faster and more Х Х Х Х accurate by following the port indications on CONSULT-Self-diagnostic results can Self-diagnosbe read and erased Х Χ Х Х Х tic results quickly.
 Current self-diagnostic Trouble diagresults and all trouble Χ nostic record diagnostic records previously stored can be read.
 Classification number of a ECU disreplacement ECU can be criminated read to prevent an incor-Х No. rect ECU from being installed.
 Input/Output data in the Data monitor Χ Х Χ Χ Х ECU (ECM) can be read.
-The specified values will be displayed when an Data monitor OK/NG jugement is diffi-Х cult for the DATA MONI-(Spec.)
+The specified values will be displayed when an Data monitor OK/NG judgement is diffi-Х cult for the DATA MONI-(Spec.)
 TOR items by Barchart and Line Graph.
-CAN diagno-Indicates the communicasis support tion condition of CAN Х Х Х monitor communication line.
 This mode enables a DTC work technician to set operating Х support conditions to confirm selfdiagnosis status/results.
+CAN diagno-Indicates the communicasis support tion condition of CAN Χ Х Х Х monitor communication line.
 Diagnostic Test Mode in which CONSULT-II drives some actuators apart from Active test Х Х Х Х the ECMs and also shifts some parameters in a specified range.
 ECU (ECM) ECU (ECM) part number Χ Х Х Х part number can be read.
 All registered ignition key Control unit IDs in NATS components Х initialization can be initialized and new IDs can be registered.
-The results of SRT (Sys-SRT & DTC tem Readiness Test) and Х
+The results of SRT (Sys-SRT & DTC tem Readiness Test) and confirmation the self-diagnosis status/ results can be confirmed.